Cheesy bacon Brussels sprout casserole with Parmesan and cream cheese, an easy to make side dish or light meal for the holiday season.

-If you think you are not that much into Brussels sprouts, you should give this recipe for Easy Brussels Sprouts Bake with Bacon and Cheese Sauce a try, I think you might change your mind about the sprouts, this is a really entry-level recipe for the sprouts.
-Or this Roasted Brussels Sprouts with Orange and Parmesan.
+If you think you are not that much into Brussels sprouts, you should give these cheesy bacon Brussels sprouts a try, I think you might change your mind about these veggies, this is a really entry-level recipe for them.
+Or this Roasted Potatoes and Brussels Sprouts.

-And another bonus: if you happen to have not too soft, leftover Brussels sprouts from Thanksgiving dinner, they would be perfect to make this easy bake.
+And another bonus: if you happen to have not too soft, leftover sprouts from Thanksgiving dinner, they would be perfect to make these cheesy bacon Brussels sprout casserole.

 Some more cheesy casseroles?

 - 750 g/ 1.7 lb Brussels sprouts (cleaned weight about 600-650 g/ 1.3-1.4 lb) (Note)